Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Introduction

 Frequency services are any type of ancillary service that helps comply with frequency regulation, that is, that helps restore a power equilibrium after a generation/demand outage.
 These services are: inertia (i.e.~the kinetic energy stored in the rotating masses of synchronous generators), frequency response (a power injection from different devices that is activated after a loss), load damping (typically provided by frequency-responsive loads that reduce their consumption after a frequency drop) and the size of the largest possible loss of generation or demand (corresponding to the \textit{N}-1 reliability criterion).

-These ancillary services increment the operating cost of a power system, since the level of system inertia depends on the number of thermal units committed, while FR is a function of the headroom in online plants.
+These ancillary services increment the operating cost of a power system, since the level of system inertia depends on the number of thermal units committed, while PFR is a function of the headroom in online plants.
 The main providers of frequency services are generators and loads, therefore these services are inherently related to energy provision.
-In order to optimise the provision of inertia and FR, several works have focused on constraining Optimal Power Flow and Unit Commitment problems to explicitly respect frequency security.
-The authors in \cite{UCRestrepoGaliana} enforced a minimum threshold of FR in a scheduling algorithm, a threshold driven by the requirement for frequency to return to its nominal value following a power outage, (i.e.~the frequency steady-state limit).
-References \cite{ElaI,OPFChavez,FeiStochastic} used various modelling approaches to demonstrate the importance of considering the level of system inertia when scheduling frequency response.
-Recently, the works in \cite{VincenzoEFR,LuisEFR,LuisMultiFR} have highlighted the benefits from accounting for fast frequency response to reduce ancillary services costs.
+In order to optimise the provision of inertia and PFR, several works have focused on constraining Optimal Power Flow and Unit Commitment problems to explicitly respect frequency security.
+Different approaches have been proposed in the literature to limit the maximum admissible RoCoF, minimum admissible frequency at nadir and minimum admissible frequency at quasi-steady-state that would result from the optimisation solution.

+The authors in \cite{UCRestrepoGaliana} enforced a minimum threshold of PFR in a scheduling algorithm, a threshold driven by the requirement for frequency to return to its nominal value following a power outage (i.e.~the frequency steady-state limit).
+The RoCoF and frequency nadir limits were considered in \cite{OMalleyDeload}, by simulating a simplified model of the system dynamics.
+An analytical constraint for the frequency nadir was introduced in an OPF in \cite{OPFChavez}.
+While this formulation could only consider a fixed system inertia and optimise over the volume of PFR required, this limitation was overcome in \cite{FeiStochastic} using a linearisation technique on the originally non-convex constraint.

+Simultaneous optimisation of PFR and a fast frequency response service from batteries has been the recent focus.
+The authors in \cite{ERCOT_EFR} assume inertia to be given, and propose a linear replacement ratio to approximate the non-linear relationship between these two types of frequency response.
+Co-optimisation with inertia is achieved through analytical formulations for the frequency nadir in \cite{VincenzoEFR,LuisEFR}.
+The latest approaches \cite{LuisMultiFR,NewZealandMultiFR} allow to optimise multi-speed frequency response, not limited to the two speeds considered in earlier works.

+Certain assumptions were made in these studies to overcome the mathematical difficulties and obtain relatively simple algebraic constraints suitable for implementation in convex optimisation problems.
+Analytical formulations rarely account for the support from load damping or consider the size of the largest loss as a decision variable, with the exception of \cite{LuisEFR}.
+All these studies assumed frequency to be equal throughout the grid.

 In the present paper, a scheduling model is constrained to guarantee frequency stability in every region of the power system, therefore moving for the first time beyond the uniform frequency model considered in previous works.
 To highlight the implications of such model, several case studies are run considering the Great Britain power system, characterised by two regions that create a non-uniform distribution of inertia: England in the South, where most of the load is located, and Scotland in the North, containing significant wind resources.
 The results presented demonstrate that inertia and frequency response cannot be considered as system-wide magnitudes in power systems that exhibit inter-area oscillations in frequency, as their location in a particular region is key to guarantee stability.
 In this context, the proposed constraints allow to find the optimal volume of ancillary services to be procured in each region.